DoSmile0705/AutoClicker/README.md

 # Help / How to use the software

-1st click on Find Coordinates.
+first, click on Find Coordinates.

-2nd A window with 2 numbers on will open note down the numbers or leave the window open.
+second, A window with 2 numbers on will open note down the numbers or leave the window open.

-3rd Put the 1st number in the enter x field and the second the 2nd number in the entry field.
+third, Put the 1st number in the enter x field and the second the 2nd number in the entry field.

-4th To finish up select whether you want it to spam left clicks or right clicks.
+forth, To finish up select whether you want it to spam left clicks or right clicks.
 To make sure you don't get stuck clicking enter a failsafe key in the field called 'Keyboard key to stop clicking' if you forget to do this then press ctrl + alt + delete at the same time then select log off.

-5th Press start button after that use your custom failsafe key to stop clicking.
+fifth, Press start button after that use your custom failsafe key to stop clicking.

 # Python Modules Requirements: